Downloads and Guides: Install AnyConnect VPN for Linux

 - Start Cisco Anyconnect your preferred way.

-- Navigate to Applications > Internet
+- Using the GUI, navigate to Applications > Internet.

 - Connect to tc-vpn-1.vpn.umn.edu.

 - A Duo Security push will automatically be sent to your default Duo device.

 - To use any other method (e.g., call me, passcode) for Duo authentication, use Duo Append Mode.